Kattu Narasimhaperumal Temple, Srirangam

 The Kattu Narasimhaperumal Temple is a Hindu temple situated in the suburb of Srirangam in Tiruchirappalli, India.
 It is also known as Azhagiya Singar temple and is situated at a distance of 1 kilometre from the Srirangam railway station.

 The temple is also called traditionally "Ekaanthanthaman Koil" meaning "calm and quiet ambience" temple.
-It is widely believed that the presiding deity grants boons to devotees and is aptly called "Varaprasaaadhi" (boon giver).
+It is widely believed that the presiding deity grants boons to devotees and is aptly called "Varaprasaaadhi" (boon giver).The temple does not find a mention in Nalayira Divya Prabhandams, and thus is not listed in Divya Desam group of 108 temples.
+But it is classified as one of the most important Abhimana sthalam out of the 108.